Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect

 \subsection{Vortex near a plane boundary}

 Now we proceed with consideration of the vortex interaction with a plane boundary.
-In the same way as we did in the case of the disk, we represent the supercurrent velocity as a superposition of the contribution of the vortex itself, which is situated at a distance $a$ from the film edge, the vortex image with opposite vorticity, and the screening Meissner current.
+In the same way as we did in the case of the disk, we take the superfluid velocity as a superposition of the contribution of the vortex itself, which is situated at a distance $a$ from the film edge, the vortex image with an opposite vorticity, and the current density $\mathbf j$ flowing near the superconducting film edge.
+The latter contribution appears either in the presence of an applied transport current or an external magnetic field.
+The calculation of the relation between the current density $\mathbf j=\mathbf x_0j_x$ and the external magnetic field requires the solution of the Maxwell equations taking into account the sample geometry.
 For the Cartesian coordinate system with a center coinciding with a vortex center (Fig. \ref{fig:boundary}) this velocity takes the form

 To find the interaction force, we calculate the system free energy using the expression (\ref{Eq_FE}).
 The resulting integral diverges logarithmically at the origin of the coordinate system and must be regularized by introducing a lower cutoff at the core size $\xi$.
 Therefore, we perform integration over the $x$ axis in infinite limits and subsequent integration over the $y$ axis within the limits $y\in(-a,-\xi)\cup(\xi,+\infty)$, the integration area is indicated in Fig. \ref{fig:boundary} by shading.